The 4 Do’s and Don’ts for Children’s Ministry Safety Awareness

-The 4 Don’t’s for Safety Awareness
+The 4 Don’ts for Safety Awareness

 1. Don’t overlook other vulnerable ministries in your church.

-I read an article recently about a pastor who threw a special needs adult in the dumpster for doing a poor job cleaning the church bathroom.
+I once read an article about a pastor who threw a special needs adult in the dumpster for doing a poor job cleaning the church bathroom.
 Anyone who works with special needs or the elderly must have proper training and supervision.

 2. Don’t think church background checks are for other churches.

-Develop a background check program that screens volunteers who will be working directly with these vulnerable people, specially children, youth, the elderly, and special needs.
+Develop a background check program that screens volunteers who will be working directly with these vulnerable people, especially children, youth, the elderly, and special needs.
 It may be a delicate issue in the beginning; remind people that you are mainly concerned with protecting those who need it.